importlib

 - submodule_search_locations¶

-The list of locations where the package's submodules will be found (see
+A (possibly empty) sequence of strings enumerating the locations in which a package's submodules will be found (see

 for non-package modules.
 It is set automatically later to a special object for namespace packages.